Red Planet Hotels: History

 In September 2016, Reuters reported Red Planet received a USD 70 million investment from Goldman Sachs to facilitate Red Planet’s planned regional expansion.

 Since 2010, Red Planet has raised USD 240 million in funding from investors.
 The company said it planned to raise one final round of capital before an IPO.

 Rooms

 Red Planet Hotels' rooms are consistent across all properties.
-Additionally, the hotel offers twin, double, deluxe double, and disabled accessible rooms.
+Additionally, the hotel offers twin, double, deluxe double, and disabled-accessible rooms.

 Listed Subsidiaries

-In June 2014, Red Planet's Indonesian subsidiary listed on the Indonesia Stock Exchange.
+In June 2014, Red Planet's Indonesian subsidiary was listed on the Indonesia Stock Exchange.
 Red Planet Japan is also listed on the JASDAQ Securities Exchange.

 Hotel Locations

 As of August 2020, Red Planet operates 32 hotels in four countries and has 7 hotels under development.